Portrait and Figure Drawing ....

 local glass company and tape them with duct tape to 9 x 12 inch pieces

 of foam core.
+Cover all sharp edges with tape.
 Hinge another piece of foam core to the top edge with

 duct tape so they can stand like an easel in front of the student.